mediamicroservices/mm/README.md

 <img src="https://github.com/mediamicroservices/mm/blob/master/Resources/ingestfilegui.gif" width="500">

 #### makeaudiographs
 * This script creates a visual representation of an audio file.
 Another helpful tool for audio QC.
-To use this script, run the following command: 'makeaudiographs [file]'.
+To use this script, run the following command: `makeaudiographs [file]`.

 #### makebroadcast
 * makebroadcast is an alias for the updated umbrella function [makederiv](https://github.com/mediamicroservices/mm#makederiv).
 It creates a file suitable for broadcast or editing from the input of a file or package.